QRMP Scheme: An Overview of Quarterly Return and Monthly Payment Option under Goods and Service Tax (GST)

 A

-All taxpayers who have filed their last due Form GSTR-3B return, and whose aggregate annual turnover (PAN based) is up to INR 5 Crore in the current financial year and the previous financial year, if applicable, are eligible for the QRMP Scheme.
+The QRMP Scheme is accessible to all taxpayers who have submitted their last due Form GSTR-3B return and whose aggregate yearly turnover (based on PAN) is up to INR 5 Crore for both the current and, if applicable, the previous financial year.

 Q